5 steps to preventing heat stress in layerswebsite builder

 It’s important to note that humidity is related to the ambient temperature.
 Higher humidity at any temperature increases bird discomfort, and evaporative cooling is less effective.
 Evaporative cooling is effective only when the relative humidity in the air is low.

 If birds are at risk of heat stress or are already overheating, it helps to avoid disturbing them, especially during the hottest part of the day, so they don’t get hotter moving around.
-Schedule work in the house to be done in the early morning or in the evening when it’s not so hot.
+Schedule most work in the house to be done in the early morning or in the evening when it’s not so hot (remember that late afternoon is the hottest part of the day).

 It’s critical not to overstock cages.
 Birds need to be able to spread their wings to increase airflow around their bodies.
 If layers have to be moved on a hot day, place fewer in each transport crate and intersperse those crates with empty crates for better air circulation.
+If you can, delaying movement until the evening would be preferable.
 Postpone beak trimming to a cooler day or trim in the early morning before high heat sets in.

 Proper ventilation is critical to prevent heat stress in layers during hot-weather months.